-Negative feedforward is much like negative feedback but instead of focusing on the past performance, it focuses on what behavior and actions should be dropped.
+Negative feedforward is much like negative types of feedback but instead of focusing on the past performance, it focuses on what behavior and actions should be dropped.

 It helps you and your employees do the right things, not losing time and effort doubling down on no-result work.

 Oftentimes, your employees do not have access to various KPIs, statistics, and metrics that would help them get a hint of whether actions that they’re focusing on, are actually worth focusing on.

 Thus, it’s your job to provide them with negative feedforward if the things they do should be dumped asap!